-The village of Vaudreuil-sur-le-Lac (population 893 in 2001) is on the SE share of Anse de Vaudreuil.
-There are - The village of Vaudreuil-sur-le-Lac (population 893 in 2001) is on the SE shore of Anse de Vaudreuil.
-There are no stores or other facilities in the village (2002). - 62 Club nautique Deux-Montagnes is at Vaudreuil-sur-le-Lac; it is protected by a breakwater and floating breakwaters.
+The village of Vaudreuil-sur-le-Lac (population 893 in 2001) is on the SE shore of Anse de Vaudreuil.
+There are - 62 Club nautique Deux-Montagnes is at Vaudreuil-sur-le-Lac; it is protected by a breakwater and floating breakwaters.
 There are privately maintained buoys at the entrance; these are moved as required each year.